kevinhughes27/kevinandsam.travel/blog/2019-04-10-kevins-top-ten/index.md

   <img src="tonsai-5.jpg" />
 </slideshow>

 The people who live on Tonsai and support the climbing community are great.
 There is also some awesome food to be had and we had many favourites that we repeated - Mama Chicken, Base Camp, Green Valley and so many Thai Pancakes.
+I should also point out that no climbing trip to South East Asia should be considered complete without a stop in Thakhek, Laos.

 </br>